 Most seed is dormant and benefits from being pre-treated to ensure sufficient and even germination.
 Different species have different dormancy breakage requirements.
 Recommendations to break the different level of dormancy are given below, but these should be used for guidance only since there is variation in depth of dormancy between different seed-lots of the same species.
 Small amounts of stratified seed,(dormancy broken)of certain species is available in the spring.
 Please phone to enquire.

 Non Dormant e.g. Oak, Horse Chestnut, Sweet Chestnut

 These seeds are either not dormant at harvest or have a dormancy which disappears naturally during storage or in the soil when sown.
 They do not require any stratification.

-These seeds are not actually dormant but will germinate faster and more uniformly if given a moist chilling (or pre-chill) at 0-2° C for up to 10 weeks.
-Soak seed in running water for up to 48 hours, drain thoroughly, place in a polythene bag, tie lightly and mix regularly during storage.
-The seed can be sown any time after three weeks of treatment.
+These seeds are not actually dormant but will germinate more quickly and evenly if given a moist chilling (or pre-chill) at 0 to 2degC for up to 10 weeks.
+Soak the seed in running water for up to 48hrs, drain thoroughly, place in a polythene bag, tie lightly and mix regularly during storage.
+Sowing can be anytime after about 3weeks of this treatment.

-Leguminous e.g. lupin, broom
+Leguminous e.g. Lupin, Broom

 These are typical legume seeds which have a condition known as 'Hard Seededness ' where a fine layer of wax prevents seed from absorbing moisture.
 The wax must be punctured by rubbing on sandpaper or lightly scraping with a blade.
 The treatment can be monitored by soaking the seed in water and noting the percentage of seed swelling.
 Un-swollen seed, i.e. that which hasn't imbibed any water will need to be scarified again.